 Such stats should prompt manufacturers to hurry up and get more involved with local students and their community.
 Factory tours and demos, educational programming, interactive contests — these are vehicles for raising awareness, generating interest, and ultimately growing the talent stream.
 Manufacturing Day events do all of that and more.

-This year, Mfg Day NM is rallying the future workforce with a student competition that asks students to find solutions to local business challenges.
-Also joining the 2022 event lineup so far are a virtual automation lab, a workshop on problem-solving using Rapid Kata, tours, job fairs, and panel discussions.
+This year, Mfg Day NM is rallying the future workforce with a range of activities.
+Also joining the 2023 event lineup are virtual presentations, lean manufacturing workshops, tours, job fairs, and panel discussions.

 Join the action!
 Tell your company story, engage the community, host a group of students.
 Email us at mfgday [at] newmexicomep.org about the many opportunities to participate and grow New Mexico’s talent stream.